Shortcut MCP Server: Connect AI Tools to Your Data

 Try it today

 Getting started takes just a few minutes.
-If you’re already using Claude, Windsurf, Cursor, or Zed, add the config, connect your Shortcut account, and start using your real project data with your favorite tools.
+If you’re already using Claude Code, Cursor, Windsurf, or Zed, add the config, authorize your Shortcut account, and start using your real project data with your favorite tools.